NCleverly/CommonCore/README.md

 API Documentation:
 http://azdevelop.net/commoncoredocs/html/files.html

+---

-# CommonCore.Sqlite
+### CommonCore.Sqlite

-This project provides additional implementation to use Sqlite as the embedded database on a project that uses the CommonCore template.
+⋅⋅⋅This project provides additional implementation to use Sqlite as the embedded database on a project that uses the CommonCore template.
 (Example found on reference guide project)

-# CommonCore.AzurePush
+### CommonCore.AzurePush

-This project provides additional implementation to use Azure Push Notifications on a project that uses the CommonCore template.
+⋅⋅⋅This project provides additional implementation to use Azure Push Notifications on a project that uses the CommonCore template.
 (Example found on reference guide project)

-# CommonCore.Fonts
+### CommonCore.Fonts

-This project provides additional implementation to use Custom Fonts on a project that uses the CommonCore template.
+⋅⋅⋅This project provides additional implementation to use Custom Fonts on a project that uses the CommonCore template.
 (Example found on reference guide project)